 - Pop out of the chocolate from the molds.
 Even out the half circle on a warm pan so that the tops are not ragged.
 Do this carefully so you don’t melt the whole sphere.
 This should only take a couple seconds.

-- In one side of the sphere, place in 1 tbsp of cacao bits.
-Top with marshmallows.If you want your ball to be super chocolatey you can place in 1 tsp of cocoa powder and 1 tbsp of sugar as well.
+- In one side of the sphere, place in 1 tablespoon of cacao bits.
+Top with marshmallows.If you want your ball to be super chocolatey you can place in 1 teaspoon of cocoa powder and 1 tablespoon of sugar as well.

 - Warm the other half of the sphere so that the edges are a bit melty and place it immediately onto the other half of the sphere.
 Press gently and place back into the freezer for 5 minutes to set.
 If you are not in a rush, this can be done in the fridge as well.